 Current trends for parents of high schoolers who are figuring out where they want their kids to go to college are to incorporate finances as a bigger part of the conversation than they have in the recent past.
 We’re wondering if that’s been coming up for all of you too?

-When the universities closed down last year, there was tremendous hand-wringing among administrators that they’d go belly-up.
+When the universities closed down in 2020, there was tremendous hand-wringing among administrators that they’d go belly-up.
 The revenue model for these schools has traditionally been location-based, where students being on campus allows the school to charge all sorts of fees for everything from dormitories to cafeterias to parking permits.
 At the time, we were pretty solidly on the side of the schools in charging full tuition even for an online experience for Spring semester 2020 — but now that things have had time to be processed and schools have adapted, and the realities have manifested (which we also predicted) that they didn’t experience mass migrations away from higher ed as they thought, we believe it’s time for schools to really take the problem of cost seriously.